avabellaw/bright-times/readme.md

 [You can view this by clicking here](https://github.com/avabellaw/bright-times/issues)

 # Stripe payments

+**The confirmation of payment email is only sent when using a live stripe key**

 I followed the Stripe documentation and a guide by testdriven as [mentioned in the code credits](#Code).